(523794) 2015 RR245: 2:9 resonance

 Additional precovery astrometry from the Sloan Digital Sky Survey and the Pan-STARRS1 survey shows that is a resonant trans-Neptunian object, securely trapped in a 2:9 mean motion resonance with Neptune, meaning that this minor planet orbits the Sun twice in the same amount of time it takes Neptune to complete 9 orbits.
 The object is unlikely to have been trapped in the 2:9 resonance for the age of Solar System.
 It is much more likely that it has been hopping between various resonances and got trapped in the 2:9 resonance in the last 100 million years.

 Distribution of trans-Neptunian objects.
 Objects occupying the stronger resonances are in red.

 Physical characteristics

 Diameter and albedo

 Its exact size is uncertain, but the best estimate is around 670 km in diameter, assuming an albedo of 0.12 (within a wider range of 500 to 870 km, based on albedos of 0.21 to 0.07).
-For comparison, Pluto, the largest object in the Kuiper belt, is about 2374 km in diameter.
-Astronomer Michael Brown assumes an albedo of 0.11 and calculates a diameter of 626 km, while Johnston's Archive gives a diameter of 500 kilometers for the primary and 275 km for the satellite, based on an assumed equal albedo of 0.135.
+For comparison, Pluto, the largest object in the Kuiper belt, is about 2376.6 km in diameter.
+Johnston's Archive gives a diameter of 500 kilometers for the primary and 275 km for the satellite, based on an assumed equal albedo of 0.135.